GoogleCloudPlatform/datashare-toolkit/README.md

 The function is triggered off mutations to a specified Cloud Storage Bucket.

-Entitlements are configured out-of-band, but ultimately reference tables created during the ingestion stage.
-Entitlements must be regenerated each time access control lists change.
+[Entitlements](entitlements/README.md) are configured in a separate workflow, but generally reference tables created during the ingestion stage.
+Entitlements must be regenerated each time access control lists or authorized views change.

 ## Ingestion and transformation